thenativeweb/wolkenkit-eventstore/README.md

 $ npx roboter
 ```

-## System requirements to run tests for SQL Server

-We're using the [Microsoft SQL Server on Linux Docker image](https://hub.docker.com/r/microsoft/mssql-server-linux/) to run tests.
-This container needs at least 3.25 GB of RAM.
-If you're running on Docker for Mac or Windows, make sure your Docker VM has at least 3.25 GB RAM assigned.
+Please note that wolkenkit-eventstore uses the [Microsoft SQL Server on Linux Docker image](https://hub.docker.com/r/microsoft/mssql-server-linux/) to run SQL Server for the tests.
+To run this image you need to assign at least 3.25 GByte of RAM to Docker for Mac or Docker for Windows.

 ## License